 The goal here is to attract new customers.

-It’s really hard for a potential customer to purchase something from you if they don’t trust you or your brand.
+It’s really hard for potential customers to purchase something from you if they don’t trust you or your brand.

 Before looking to close a sale, you must get your name out there and establish your business as an industry leader.

-The most popular tactics for bringing new prospects and establishing authority thought your sales funnel are:
+The most popular tactics for bringing new prospects and establishing authority through your sales funnel are:

-Publishing articles on your blog will make it easier for your site to be found for search engines.
-This way, when your prospects search for solutions, they can land on your website instead of your competitors’ websites.
+Publishing articles on your blog will make it easier for your site to be found by search engines.
+This way, when your prospects search for solutions, they can land on your website instead of your competitor's websites.

 Get creative with your content, write anything related to your product or industry, and don’t hesitate to include remotely related topics, but never deviate so far you can’t link back to your product.